hostingtcp/SafeguardAuth/README.md

                     ProgramName="2500RequestSafeguardPlan")

 ```
 Once you've entered your information you're ready to use the rest of the commands
-A detailed example can be found in `main.py` - once released
+A detailed example can be found in `main.py`
 ```
 account.GenerateTokens(level=1, days=30)
 account.HWIDReset(username="Username)